valueflows/valueflows/docs/introduction/status.md

 ### Status of the vocabulary

+This documentation is pre-release.

-The consolidated parts of the vocabulary are reflected below.
+The relatively consolidated parts of the vocabulary are reflected below.
 Those include:
 * Core Agent model
 * Core Resource model
 * Core Input-Process-Output model